IoanTurturea/Serial-Comm/README.md

 # Serial-Comm

-A application made for general serial UART communication.
+An application made for general serial (UART) communication.

 The app can read and send data on serial interpreted as: string, int(decimal), int(hex), int(binary)